Powerlearnproject/se-day1-assignment-Tobinyi/README.md

 Advantages:
 - Clear and structured approach.
 - Well-suited for projects with clearly defined requirements that are unlikely to change.
-[18:10, 2/25/2025] ChatGPT: - Easier to manage in terms of project tracking due to its predictable, step-by-step process.
+- Easier to manage in terms of project tracking due to its predictable, step-by-step process.

 Disadvantages:
 - Not flexible; changes are difficult and costly to implement once a phase is completed.